-My two-year-old daughter and I drove over to the Dwight Armstrong Performing Arts Conservatory on Friday morning, July 19, to watch dorm 3B and their sister dorm participate in a Philadelphia Youth Camp dance class.
+My 2-year-old daughter and I drove over to the Dwight Armstrong Performing Arts Conservatory on Friday morning, July 19, to watch dorm 3B and their sister dorm participate in a Philadelphia Youth Camp dance class.

 Loma was especially excited for this class.
 She even put on a nice dress, got her hair done for the occasion, and babbled to me about dancing throughout our short car ride.
 When we entered the building, dorm 3B was already there composing their dorm song under the guidance of counselor Michael Davis and assistant Bill Wallace.